jeromeetienne/slides/webar-fullstack-qconsf-2015/slides.md

 ### Stereo Effect

-- Work on mobile devices!
+- Work on mobile phones!
 - Made popular by [google cardboard](https://www.google.com/get/cardboard/)
 - Cheap to buy (as low as $2)
 - Available in three.js